 New York State’s capital city is still a place of deals made in smoky back rooms and in corner booths of dimly lighted restaurants.
 It’s a company town where during the week people eat, sleep and breath politics.
-On weekends they leave it all behind, as the Hudson River Valley is one of the most gorgeous parts of the state.
+On weekends they leave all that behind for other pursuits in the Hudson River Valley, one of the most gorgeous parts of the state.

 The gay community here is compact, with a handful of establishments around Central Avenue.
 Things can get raucous late at night, as the bars here don’t close until 4 am.
 Capital Pride has dozens of events spread over the first weeks of June.

 Albany International Airport is a small airport with mostly domestic flights.
 Amtrak trains head here from New York City via a spectacular route along the mighty Hudson River.

 A car will make it easier to get around the city but for public transportation information see CDTA

 The Pride Center has community services and resources, plus info on the local scene in their CommUNITY Magazine, published for 40 years.
 Read it online or pick up a copy at any of the distribution points across the Capital Region in Albany, Colonie, Saratoga, and Schenectady, listed here.

 Diversity Rules Magazine is the monthly gay publication for Upstate NY - buy around town or subscribe to read online wherever you are.

 For map locations and website links to the businesses below, and more, see our gay Albany listings pages.

 Cafe Hollywood (275 Lark St), neighborhood scene, diverse crowd, patio and sidewalk seating, basic food.